-7.2 Reliability of the FPTRQ Measures
+7.2 Item Response Rates and Reliability of the FPTRQ Measures

 The FPTRQ provider/teacher and parent measures include multiple subscales under the three broader constructs of Knowledge, Attitudes, and Practices.
 Cronbach's alphas were computed to determine internal consistency reliability of each subscale and construct.
 Cronbach's alphas increase as the intercorrelations among measure items increase, indicating the degree to which a set of items measures a single construct.
-General guidelines for interpreting Cronbach's alphas ( $\alpha$ ) include the following (George & Mallery, 2003; Kline, 2000):
+General guidelines for interpreting Cronbach's alphas (α) include the following (George & Mallery, 2003; Kline, 2000):

 - $\alpha \ge 0.9 \text{Excellent};$

 - $0.7 \le \alpha < 0.9 \text{Good};$

-- $0.6 \le \alpha < 0.7 Acceptable;$
+- $0.6 \le \alpha < 0.7 Acceptable$;

-- $0.5 \le \alpha < 0.6 Poor; and$
+- $0.5 \le \alpha < 0.6 \text{Poor}$; and

-- $\alpha < 0.5 Unacceptable.$
+- $\alpha < 0.5$ Unacceptable.

-The FPTRQ provider/teacher and parent measures were found to be reliable, overall, as well as when broken down by program type and demographic characteristics.
+The FPTRQ provider/teacher and parent measures had high individual item response rates overall and were found to be reliable, overall, as well as when broken down by program type and demographic characteristics.
 As shown below, overall Cronbach's alphas for each of the subscales in the provider/teacher and parent measures fall in the "Acceptable" category or higher (Tables 7-13 and 7-18).
+Reliability information about the family services staff (FSS) and FSS parent measures can be found in the Family Services Staff and Family Services Staff Parent Measures: Amendment to the FPTRQ User's Manual.